BJSGamingchannel/Self-Destruct/README.md

-# Self-Destruct
+# Self Destruct
-Self-Destruct, is a program that gives the option of red or blue and self destructs if you pick the wrong wire.
+Self Destruct, is a program that gives the option of red or blue and self destructs if you pick the wrong wire.

+## Self Destruct is still in development!